haruosuz/plasmids/references/plasmid_IncP1.md

 Emilia Pachulec 1, Chris van der Does https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0009962 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2848598/
-Analysis of the backbone sequences showed that they belong to a novel IncP1 subfamily divergent from the IncP1α, β, γ, δ and ε subfamilies.
+Many clinical isolates of the human pathogen Neisseria gonorrhoeae contain conjugative plasmids.
+The host range of these plasmids is limited to Neisseria species, Analysis of the backbone sequences showed that they belong to a novel IncP1 subfamily divergent from the IncP1α, β, γ, δ and ε subfamilies.
 The presence of the toxin and antitoxin on different plasmids might explain why the host range of this IncP1 plasmid is limited to Neisseria species.